 From the primary level onwards, our pupils learn to read and write in both English and German – the best prerequisite for becoming proficient in both of these languages, as well as for the acquisition of additional languages.
 We also put great emphasis on teaching in an international context.
 With over 40 different countries represented at our school, students have the unique opportunity to be able to interact with teachers and peers from a variety of backgrounds and cultures, sometimes quite different from their own.
 Learning within a multicultural, multilingual and interreligious environment fosters a strong sense of empathy in young people – teaching them to encounter other views and perspectives with appreciation and openness, while still being able to advocate their own opinions and values with confidence.

 Academic excellence is a natural expectation from a private school.
-This is why we value multiple accreditations of all three school forms, consistent, comprehensive professional development of our teaching staff and state-of-the-art facilities.
-At the same time, we understand that academics alone do not sufficiently allow for the development of the whole child.
-Music, theatre, art and sport play important roles in our balanced curricular programme, and are integrated into our wide range of extracurricular activities as well.
-Finally, we teach the importance of social responsibility already at a young age, thus guiding our pupils to develop into intellectual and mature world citizens.
+This is why as a part of our school philosophy we value multiple accreditations of all three school forms, consistent, comprehensive professional development of our teaching staff and state-of-the-art facilities.
+At the same time, we understand the importance of creating a balanced curricular programme to allow for the development of the whole child.
+Music, theatre, art and sport play important roles in daily school life, and are integrated into our wide range of extracurricular activities.
+Finally, university and career counselling in the upper grades round out our extensive programme.
+When our students graduate with their Abitur or their IB Diploma, we can feel confident that they are entering the next stage of their lives as intellectual and mature world citizens, fully prepared to master the challenges and opportunities ahead.

 Our faculty members are recruited from many different national and cultural backgrounds.
 What they all have in common is a passion for education.
 We particularly value teachers who actively pursue their own professional development and growth and who are eager to benefit from working collaboratively as part of a team.